 The voting members of the department shall read the Chair's department recommendation and sign it to indicate that they have read it and confirm its report of the vote and its summary of the evidence collected.
 The voting members may also provide, either directly to the Dean or through the Chair, their own written evaluations of the candidate's teaching, scholarship, and service, supplementing the Chair's report to the extent they judge appropriate.
-Untenured members shall be asked by the Dean to submit any comments they wish to make on any aspect of the candidacy to the Chair or directly to the Dean.

 b.
 Role of the Faculty Member.
-By April 1 of the academic year preceding that of the tenure decision, it is the responsibility of the candidate to provide the Dean with the following: a current curriculum vitae; a statement of no more than 300 words describing her or his area of expertise as a teacher-scholar; the names of at least two scholars from other institutions, one of whom the Dean shall select to evaluate scholarly and, in some cases, teaching materials; a list of approximately six colleagues and scholarly acquaintances from Hamilton or elsewhere whom the candidate wishes to have comment on the candidacy without normally receiving materials from the Dean; the name of any academic program(s) to which the candidate regularly contributes; and a list of fifteen former or current students to whom the Dean can write for a letter of evaluation.
+By April 1 of the academic year preceding that of the tenure decision, it is the responsibility of the candidate to provide the Dean with the following: a current curriculum vitae; a statement of no more than 300 words describing their area of expertise as a teacher-scholar; the names of at least four scholars from other institutions, one of whom the Dean shall select to evaluate scholarly and, in some cases, teaching materials; a list of approximately six colleagues and scholarly acquaintances from Hamilton or elsewhere whom the candidate wishes to have comment on the candidacy without normally receiving materials from the Dean; the name of any academic program(s) to which the candidate regularly contributes; and a list of fifteen former or current students to whom the Dean can write for a letter of evaluation.